MySQL Cluster NDB 7.3.6 is a new release of MySQL Cluster, based

 grandchildtable failed.
 (Bug #18662582)

-It was possible for a data node restart to become stuck indefinitely in start phase 101 (see Summary of MySQL Cluster Start Phases) when there were connection problems between the node being restarted and one or more subscribing API nodes.
+It was possible for a data node restart to become stuck indefinitely in start phase 101 (see Summary of NDB Cluster Start Phases) when there were connection problems between the node being restarted and one or more subscribing API nodes.

 To help prevent this from happening, a new data node configuration parameter